fabianlindfors/reshape/README.md

 Reshape is an easy-to-use, zero-downtime schema migration tool for Postgres.
 It automatically handles complex migrations that would normally require downtime or manual multi-step changes.
 During a migration, Reshape ensures both the old and new schema are available at the same time, allowing you to gradually roll out your application.

+Reshape is designed for Postgres 12 and later.

 *Note: Reshape is **experimental** and should not be used in production.
 It can (and probably will) destroy your data and break your application.*

 - [Getting started](#getting-started)